TheSkyentist/GELATO/README.md

   * a comma delimited file (ending in .csv) where each object occupies a different line.
 The first item in each line is the path to the spectrum.
 The second is the redshift of the spectrum.
   * a FITS table (ending in .fits) where each object occupies a different entry in the table.
 The table must have the column "Path" for the path to the object, and "z" containing the redshift of the object.
-* (If plotting) the matplotlibrc file in your working directory, especially if you are running on multiple threads, in which case the non-interactive backend must be specified.
+* (If plotting) LaTeX available on the working path.

 Currently, the best way to run GELATO is using the wrapper scripts in the in the Convenience subdirectory.
 The scripts are executable and can be called directly.
 Ensure that you are in the GELATO conda environment before running any of the scripts.
 These scripts can be copied to your working directory.